COVID-19 Preparedness Plan for Licensed Sites:

 Respiratory Etiquette: Cover your cough or sneeze

-- All employees, individuals and visitors will be required to wear a mask while at the licensed site.
+- All employees and visitors will be required to wear a mask while at the licensed site and in public settings.
+Individuals will be strongly encouraged to wear a mask while at licensed sites and in public settings.
 Masks will be laundered after each use.

 - Employees and visitors are being instructed to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and to avoid touching their face, their mouth, nose, and eyes, with their hands.
 They should dispose of tissues in the trash and wash or sanitize their hands immediately afterward

 - Respiratory etiquette will be demonstrated on posters and supported by making tissues and trash receptacles available to all workers and visitors.
 Posters reminding employees, individuals in service, and visitors to cover, their cough or sneeze, have been placed throughout each facility.
 In addition, employees will provide verbal reminders to individuals throughout the day as situations arise.

 Social distancing is being implemented in the workplace through the following engineering and administrative controls: